Bricks and Mortar: 2019: five-year-old campaign

 Bricks and Mortar went off as the even money favorite.
 The pace set by Acclimate was slow, which made Bricks and Mortar somewhat hard to settle.
 He was seventh with just a quarter of a mile to race, but found racing room in the stretch and was able to win by a neck in the final strides.
 "Today, he was a little keen with me," said Ortiz.
 "So I just tried to get him to relax.
 When I asked him to run, I looked behind me and saw we were clear.
 He saw that other horse in front of us, and he fought all the way to the wire."

 In December, Bricks and Mortar was named the winner of the 2019 Secretariat Vox Populi Award, voted on by racing fans to recognize "the horse whose popularity and racing excellence best resounded with the general public."
 Kate Chenery Tweedy, daughter of Secretariat's owner Penny Tweedy, commented that Bricks and Mortar's comeback from illness was "a favorite plot in American sports lore – the return of a champion."

 In recognition of his perfect campaign, Bricks and Mortar was named the 2019 American Horse of the Year at the 49th annual Eclipse Awards, earning 204 of 241 votes.
 He was also the unanimous selection as Champion Male Turf Horse.
 Brown commented on the "huge, huge void" left in his stable after the horse's retirement.
 "Now that he's not here, you really appreciate his heart, determination, consistency, his will to win, and dependability," he said.
 "You can go through thousands of horses to find one like him.
 When they are not there, you understand how special they are."
 It was the first time since John Henry in 1981 that a horse had won Horse of the Year honors with all of the horse's connections – owners Seth Klarman and William Lawrence, trainer Chad Brown, jockey Irad Ortiz Jr. and breeder George Strawbridge Jr. – also sweeping Eclipse Award wins in their respective categories.

 Stud career

 Bricks and Mortar arrived safely in Japan for stud duty in December 2019, and stood his initial breeding season in 2020 for a fee of ¥6 million.

 On June 3, 2023, Bricks and Mortar was represented by his first winner when Terra Merita won a 2-year-old newcomer race at Hanshin Racecourse under jockey Christophe Lemaire.
 He was also the first 2-year-old newcomer winner of the season.

 On October 7, 2023, Bricks and Mortar had his first graded race winning crop with Gonbade Qabus, who won the Saudi Arabia Royal Cup held at Tokyo Racecourse under jockey Kohei Matsuyama.

+Notable progeny

+Below data is based on JBIS Stallion Reports.